...

 Brainspotting Therapy vs. Traditional Talk Therapy

 Brainspotting therapy is an emerging trauma therapy that goes beyond traditional talk therapy by targeting the deep brain regions where emotional trauma and physical discomfort are stored.
-While talk therapy often focuses on conscious thought and verbal processing, Brainspotting works directly with the brain-body connection, allowing clients to access and heal traumatic memories that are often stored beneath conscious awareness.
+While talk therapy often focuses on conscious thought and verbal processing, Brainspotting therapy works directly with the brain-body connection, allowing clients to access and heal traumatic memories that are often stored beneath conscious awareness.
 Though the nurturing therapeutic presence of the brainspotting therapist and the processing of trauma in the deep centers of the brain, the client experiences a clinical healing relationship and reparative experience.